AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/crons-blocked-running-missing-opache-settings.md

 description: This article provides a solution for when crons stop working due to misconfigured or missing OpCache settings.
 ---

-# Cron stopped due to misconfigured or missing OpCache settings Adobe Commerce
+# Cron stopped due to misconfigured or missing OpCache settings

 This article provides a solution for when cron stops working due to missing or misconfigured OpCache settings.